qwe12345113/Resume/index.md

   - Semantic Segmentation ... and so on.

 ## Education
-### Doctor of Philosophy - PhD
+### Doctor of Philosophy - PhD (Sep 2018 - Sep 2021)

   Department of Computer Science and Engineering, Yuan Ze University

 Sep 2018 - Sep 2021